 Developing fish consumption advisories depends on sampling and analysis of fish.
-The Office of Environmental Health Hazard Assessment acknowledges the contribution of information from the following entities: the State Water Resources Control Board, the California Department of Fish and Wildlife and its analytical resources, the Moss Landing Marine Laboratories and the Water Pollution Control Laboratory.
-Data were obtained from the California Environmental Data Exchange Network (http://ceden.waterboards.ca.gov/AdvancedQueryTool).
+The Office of Environmental Health Hazard Assessment acknowledges the contribution of information from the following entities: Department of Water Resources, California Bay-Delta Program, State Water Resources Control Board, and the California Department of Fish and Wildlife and its analytical resources, the Moss Landing Marine Laboratories and the Water Pollution Control Laboratory.
+Data were obtained from the California Environmental Data Exchange Network

+(http://ceden.waterboards.ca.gov/AdvancedQueryTool).
 The map was created using ArcMap (10.5) from Environmental Systems Resource Institute (ESRI, Redlands, California).